lauslim12/competitive-programming/README.md

 Python:
 * Run with `python problem.py`.
 It will be instantly run in the console.

+Golang:
+* Run with `go run problem.go`.
+Wait for it and it will be instantly run in the console.

 Ruby:
 * Simply execute it by running `ruby problem.rb`.
 Same like Python, it will be instantly run in the console.